Updated May 24, 2006

 Preventing allergies in infancy is currently a major focus for allergy specialists and new information is emerging all the time.
-The following updated recommendations are based on the most recent ASCIA Guidelines on Infant feeding and allergy prevention (who based their guideline on a consensus agreement by participants in the Infant Feeding Summit hosted by the Centre for Food & Allergy Research (CFAR)) in May 2016.
+The following recommendations are based on the most up-to-date research and advice from allergy specialists internationally and nationally.
 They are now widely accepted as sensible, prudent measures to take if you have any allergies in your family.

 What is an allergy?